Gissio/radpro/README.md

 ![FS2011 circuit board](docs/img/fs2011-board.jpg)

-If your board looks different, you may have a different hardware version and this firmware may not work correctly.
+If your board looks different, you may have a different hardware version.
+In such cases, this firmware may not function properly, especially if your board does not have an STM32 microprocessor.
+Please post an issue, including a photograph of your board (both sides).

 * Solder the 4-pin header to XS1 on the board.
 * Optionally, align the Geiger-Müller tube to the holes of the back case using a heat gun/glue gun if the tube is mounted vertically.
 Be careful, as the tube's glass is very delicate.